CAMPEONE: Year of the Tiger (2010)

-Delos Santos then shifted his eyes to fourth-year team captain Aiza Maizo, Maika Ortiz, libero Jessica Curato, then to his prized rookies Dindin Santiago and Maru Banaticla.
+Delos Santos then shifted his eyes towards fourth-year team captain Aiza Maizo, Maika Ortiz, libero Jessica Curato, then to his prized rookies Dindin Santiago and Maru Banaticla.

 From their closed locker room, the Tigresses could hear the drums outside and felt the vibration that followed.

 The weekend crowd packed the venue in a sea of yellow and green.

 Less than an hour before, coach Emil Lontoc celebrated the Tigers’ conquest of Far Eastern University to complete a three-peat in the men's division.